sheeny72/RPiSandB/README.md

 It reads the EHZ or SHZ (vertical geophone) channel of each station.

 This is an upgrade of previous versions in that provision has been made to determine the station to quake distance from the difference in P and S arrival times, and radius circles are plotted.
 The quake location is at the intersection of the circles.
-The tightness of the intersections gives and indication of the accuracy of the estimation of the position of the quake.
+The tightness of the intersections gives an indication of the accuracy of the estimation of the position of the quake.

 Output Includes:
-A Section Plot of Station Displacement, Velocity or Acceleration Traces, A customised map of the area of the stations and the event/earthquake, Estimates of the MLDv, MLVv and/or MLAv for each trace by the modified Tsuboi Estimation Formula, Calculation of the total "quake" energy,
+A Section Plot of Station Displacement, Velocity or Acceleration Traces, A customised map of the area of the stations and the event/earthquake, Estimates of the MLDv, MLVv and/or MLAv for each trace, Calculation of the total "quake" energy,
 Individual high resolution plots of each trace for estimation of P and S arrival times.